richplastow/tunefields-old-without-nextjs/notes/03-not-found-and-deep-links.md

 3. The 'maker' app's generated 'page-2' and 'home' links show non-canonical URLs in the browser's address bar

+React Router provides a `<HashRouter>` which would solve some of these problems.
+But the way that `<BrowserRouter>` URLs look is nicer, I think.

 ## Add a '404 Not Found' page

 The docs/404.html file below shows 'Tunefields Not Found' for deep-link requests